Requiring immediate payment

 A buyer who clicks Buy It Now in your listing is directed to pay immediately for the item using PayPal.

 Until the buyer completes payment, the item remains available to other buyers to purchase for the duration of the listing.
 The first buyer to complete their PayPal payment officially wins your item.

 Once a buyer completes payment, the listing ends and you are directed to post the item.

-You can use the immediate payment feature with any selling format (Online Auction, Fixed Price), as long as your item has a Buy It Now price.
+You can use the immediate payment feature with any selling format (Auction, Fixed Price), as long as your item has a Buy It Now price.

-If you have an auction-style listing, both the Buy It Now button and the immediate payment requirement disappear once a bid is placed (or once a bid meets your reserve price).
+If you have an Auction listing the Buy It Now button and the immediate payment requirement disappear once a bid is placed (or once a bid meets your reserve price).
 In that case, the listing becomes a regular auction-style listing, with the item going to the highest bidder.

 If the listing reaches its ending time before any buyer has completed payment, then no one wins the item and you can relist it.

 To require immediate payment for your item, you must: